cam-inc/viron/packages/app/README.md

 We use the [Recoil](https://recoiljs.org/) as a state management library.
 Belows are some of reasons we chose the Recoil.
 - It's a product from [Facebook Open Source](https://opensource.facebook.com/).
 It should work well with React.
-- It has a lot of useful funtionalities like time-travel debugging, routing, undo and etc.
+- It has a lot of useful functions like time-travel debugging, routing, undo and etc.
-- It has new generation idea.
+- It has new generation ideas.

 ### Page Specific Components Naming Rule

 Gatsby regards files under the `src/pages` directory as pages.
-But occasionally you would want to put files that are promised to be used by a single file under the directory and won't let them to be treated as pages.
+But occasionally you would want to put files that are promised to be used by a single file under the directory so that they won't be treated as pages.
 We call those files `Page Specific Components`.
 To accomplish this we created a rule that any files and directories under the `src/pages` directory with prefix of `_` are regarded as a page specific component.
 Read the [ignore specific files](https://www.gatsbyjs.com/plugins/gatsby-plugin-page-creator/?=#ignoring-specific-files) section of the Gatsby's default plugin `gatsby-plugin-page-creator` and `ignore` option in the `gatsby-config` file for more information.

 ### Internationalization

-For internationalization, [i18next](https://www.i18next.com/) is used as a provider of core functionalities.
-And [react-i18next](https://react.i18next.com/) to integrate with the react framework.
+For internationalization, [i18next](https://www.i18next.com/) is used as a provider of core functions.
+Also, [react-i18next](https://react.i18next.com/) integrates with the react framework.
 We decided to not use [i18next-http-backend](https://github.com/i18next/i18next-http-backend) because switching languages on client-side(i.e. on Browsers) is not good for SEO.
-Read [this](https://developers.google.com/search/docs/advanced/crawling/managing-multi-regional-sites?hl=en&ref_topic=2370587&visit_id=637521501660173954-3611086595&rd=1) and [this](https://itnext.io/techniques-approaches-for-multi-language-gatsby-apps-8ba13ff433c5)for your further information.
+Read [this](https://developers.google.com/search/docs/advanced/crawling/managing-multi-regional-sites?hl=en&ref_topic=2370587&visit_id=637521501660173954-3611086595&rd=1) and [this](https://itnext.io/techniques-approaches-for-multi-language-gatsby-apps-8ba13ff433c5) for further information.
 Ideally it's better to serve a html file per language (i.e. use different URLs for different language versions) like [gatsby-plugin-i18n](https://github.com/angeloocana/gatsby-plugin-i18n) does.
-We, just for now, stick to the multilingual-page system.
+Just for now, we stick to the multilingual-page system.

 ### Theme and prefers-color-scheme
-Viron offers a functionality for users to switch color themes so they can easily recognize which environment they are editing.(e.g. local, staging, production, etc.) On the other hand, as many of you probably know, there is a color-related idea in the client-side world, `Light Mode` and `Dark Mode`.
+Viron offers a function for users to switch color themes so they can easily recognize which environment they are editing (e.g. local, staging, production, etc.).
+On the other hand, as many of you probably know, there is a color-related idea in the client-side world: `Light Mode` and `Dark Mode`.
 This makes it a bit tricky to handle color themes when dealing with them considering Light/Dark modes.
 Here is our strategy for it.

-- One theme consists of two sets of color palette.
+- One theme consists of two sets of color palettes.
 One for light mode and the other for dark mode.
 For example, a theme named `terminal` will have a color palette for light mode (terminal-light) and a color palette for dark mode (erminal-dark).
-- We use the [tailwind's function](https://tailwindcss.com/docs/dark-mode) to switch light/dark mode.
+- We use the [tailwind's function](https://tailwindcss.com/docs/dark-mode) to switch between light and dark mode.
 - We define [the tailwind colors configuration using CSS custom properties](https://tailwindcss.com/docs/customizing-colors#naming-your-colors), and overwrite them leveraging CSS specificity.
 See the global.css file for more detail.
 - All colors are generated using the custom property hue color. (i.e. --color-hue)